Amanda Aldridge: Career

+Legacy and influence

 In the Autumn 2020 edition of The Historian, Stephen Bourne assessed the composer's life and career in an illustrated feature "At home with Amanda Ira Aldridge".
 Bourne had previously written Aldridge's article for the Oxford Dictionary of National Biography.
 In 2022, Google honoured Aldridge's memory with a Doodle.

 Style

 Aldridge ended her singing career to compose and teach music after laryngitis damaged her throat.
+Her compositional career spanned from approximately 1906 to 1934.
 She mainly composed Romantic parlour music, a type of popular music performed primarily in parlours of the middle-class homes, frequently by amateur singers and pianists.
 Her music was published under the pseudonym Montague Ring.
 Under this name, she gained recognition for her many voice and piano compositions, including love songs, suites, sambas and light orchestral pieces, in a popular style that was infused with multiple genres.